(a) The purpose of this article is to:

 (a) Upon receipt of required information and proof of vaccination the City Clerk or their designee shall receive from the registrant an annual fee for expenses and supervisory costs.
 There will be no proration of fees over the calendar year.
 Fees are established as follows:

-(2) The City Clerk may charge an additional $1.00 for each calendar month or part thereof during which the registration fee is delinquent
+(2) The City Clerk may charge an additional fee, as set forth in Section 1-1101, for each calendar month or part thereof during which the registration fee is delinquent

 (b) The City Clerk or their designee shall record the information received from the applicant including immunization, which shall be a matter of public record.
 Upon completion of registration, a metallic tag for each year, with an identification number, shall be given the registrant to be placed on the dog's collar.

-The owner shall place around the neck of the registered dog by a collar or halter, a metallic tag issued by the City Clerk or their designee and it shall be the responsibility of the owner to insure that the tag be constantly worn by the dog.
-In the event such tag becomes lost, the owner shall be required to obtain a duplicate from the City Clerk or their designee upon payment of the sum of $0.25.
+The owner shall place around the neck of the registered dog by a collar or halter, a metallic tag issued by the City Clerk or their designee and it shall be the responsibility of the owner to ensure that the tag be constantly worn by the dog.
+In the event such tag becomes lost, the owner shall be required to obtain a duplicate from the City Clerk or their designee upon payment of the sum as set forth in Section 1-1101.

 It shall be unlawful for an owner to fail to register a dog kept within the City limits of Hillsboro, Kansas in violation of Sections 2-203:205.